2026 Women's Six Nations Championship

-The 2026 Women's Six Nations Championship (known as the Guinness Women's Six Nations for sponsorship purposes, except in France, and branded as W6N) will be the 25th Women's Six Nations Championship, an annual rugby union competition featuring the women's national teams of England, France, Ireland, Italy, Scotland and Wales.
-It will begin on 11 April and end on 17 May 2026.
+The 2026 Women's Six Nations Championship (known as the Guinness Women's Six Nations for sponsorship purposes, except in France, and branded as W6N) is the 25th Women's Six Nations Championship, an annual rugby union competition featuring the women's national teams of England, France, Ireland, Italy, Scotland and Wales.
+It began on 11 April and concluded on 17 May 2026; with five teams setting national or tournament records for attendance, in addition to higher TV audience and wider reach being attained.